 At Stanford, Dr. Schlicht presented his work to the Intelligent Systems Laboratory.

 Dr. Schlicht gave an invited talk at the SAMSI Summer Program on Transportation Statistics.

 This page contains a summary of my experience across industry and academia.

 Dr. Schlicht is currently working as the Founder of the BrainCallus Gaming Project and is responsible for all technical and business aspects of the company.
 The BrainCallus Gaming Project is an effort seeking to improve psychiatric decision-making by leveraging a combination of computational gaming, machine learning and cognitive science.
 He is currently developing the Brain Barn Series of games that contain modules capable of quantifying player perception, decision-making and movements.

-Dr. Schlicht is the Founder of the Computational Cognition Group (C2-g), LLC and is responsible for all technical and business aspects of the company.
-During his tenure as founder, he gained attention for leveraging multifidelity methods and computational gaming to design decision-support systems, in addition to developing a novel model to improve the prediction of NFL outcomes by exploiting oddsmaker decision biases.
+Dr. Schlicht was the Founder of the Computational Cognition Group (C2-g), LLC and was responsible for all technical and business aspects of the company.
+During his tenure as founder, he gained attention for leveraging multifidelity methods and computational gaming to design decision-support systems.
+He also developed a novel model to improve the prediction of NFL outcomes by exploiting oddsmaker decision biases.

 Dr. Schlicht returned to the University of Minnesota to conduct research in the HumanFIRST Lab where he developed machine learning algorithms (e.g., Bayesian Networks, Support Vector Machine regression, Binary classification with Lasso) to predict human driving behavior.
 These models were then used to estimate the risk associated with candidate transportation technology by using the predictive models in multifidelity simulation.